gitchrisqueen/graphstorm/README.md

 3. Download sample graph data:

    Sample data can be found in the `graphstorm/data/sample_graph_data` directory.
 You can add more datasets as needed.
+See the [data/README.md](data/README.md) for more information.

 ## Usage